vaghasiyadrashti/Learning-Management-Platform/README.md

-Here's a well-structured and easy-to-understand **README** file for your project:

----

 # 🎓 Learning Management Platform (LMP)
 Built using **Express.js** and **MongoDB**.
 It provides APIs for user authentication, course management, user progress tracking, payments, and admin analytics.